 The sessions are repeated – which means that you can participate in the same session as many times as you like.

 Sessions will be recorded, and made available through your TAE Cert IV Resource Space.
+Fortress Lite students will have access to the recordings, but cannot attend live sessions.

 The combination of high-rotation and recorded sessions means you can access, through an online face-to-face platform, the support you need to develop your practical skills as a Trainer/Assessor.